hagay5032/Resturant/README.md

 # Resturant-Client-Server
 This is an eclipse java project for running a resturant server that holds the menu, And clients that can order from the server.

-This is a one of my university tasks projects, And I share it with pleasure, Hopping to here thoughts and getting notes for improving design and code.
+This is a fun program to simulate a client and server comunication over TCP, And I share it with pleasure, Hope to hear thoughts and getting notes for improving the design and the code.

 The configurations files are for the PORT and IP parameters for the client and server respectively.